rasheedammar/Mtjree/README.md

 3. **Allowed Change Redirect Page**: Users can now change the redirect page after a successful or failure payment.
 4. **Embedded Notification System**: Implemented an embedded notification system to keep users informed about news and updates.
 5. **Vendor Logo and Name**: Added the ability to display the vendor's logo and name on the payment page for better brand recognition.
+6. **Order Status API**: Integrated with the new operations-manager API to retrieve real-time order status updates.

+### Order Status Handling

+The plugin now automatically checks order status after payment by calling our Order Status API.
+This ensures that your WooCommerce orders are always in sync with payment status.

 ### If You Have a Custom-Built Website and Want to Integrate